 The remainder of this topic refers to OutSystems platform versions 5.0 and higher.

 When someone visits a web application, a cookie is placed on the customer's machine (if the customer accepts cookies) or is read if the customer has previously visited the web application.
 Cookies are used to improve the usability of web applications, but can also be used for collecting metrics for generating visitor statistics, among others.

 Not Accepting Cookies

 If you choose to not have your browser accept cookies from applications created with OutSystems, you will still be able to access screens of the application which do not require authentication and read their content.
 However, functionality may be limited.
-For applications created with the OutSystems Platform that require you to login with a username and password some or all functionalities may not be available if cookies are disabled.
+For applications created with OutSystems that require you to login with a username and password some or all functionalities may not be available if cookies are disabled.